Manasvini0512/Manasvinisparkintentiveintern/README.md

 I have learnt how to draw logo page etc
 Today I have learnt how to design login page and sign up page in figma app.
 I have learnt operations in figma app.
+In this class I have learnt how to make run in figma.
+And learnt to draw gmail ui/ux